Reducing Workers Compensation Claims during a Layoff

 This article will outline the issues risk managers face and suggest strategies to help guide them through a layoff.

-Among the problems the risk manager is confronted with are:
+Among the problems the risk manager is confronted with are the following.

 Employees filing claims have little or no incentive to return to work, especially in plant closing situation.